-As of June 30, 2021, our principal sources of liquidity were cash totaling \$3.0 million and availability under our line of credit.
-We have financed our operations primarily through cash generated from operating activities, borrowings from term loans and our line of credit.
+As of September 30, 2021, our principal sources of liquidity were cash totaling \$2.6 million and availability under our line of credit.
+In recent years we have financed our operations primarily through cash generated from operating activities, borrowings from term loans and our line of credit.
 We have historically generated operating losses and negative cash flows from operating activities as reflected in our accumulated deficit.
+We have generated operating income for the years ended December 31, 2018 through December 31, 2021.
 Based on our recent trends and our current future projections, we expect to generate cash from operations for the year ending December 31, 2021.
 Given our projections, combined with our existing cash and credit facilities, we believe the Company has sufficient liquidity for at least the next 12 months.

-Our ability to continue to meet our cash requirements will depend on, among other things, the effect of COVID-19 on U.S. and global economic activity, our ability to achieve anticipated levels of revenues and cash flow from operations, our ability to manage costs and working capital successfully and the continued availability of financing, if needed.
-We cannot provide any assurance that our assumptions used to estimate our liquidity requirements will remain accurate due to the unprecedented nature of the disruption to our operations and the unpredictability of the COVID-19 global pandemic.
+Our ability to continue to meet our cash requirements will depend on, among other things, the effect of COVID-19 on U.S. and global economic activity, continuing disruptions in supply chains and labor shortages across industry sectors caused by the COVID-19 pandemic, our ability to achieve anticipated levels of revenues and cash flow from operations, our ability to manage costs and working capital successfully and the continued availability of financing, if needed.
+We cannot provide any assurance that our assumptions used to estimate our liquidity requirements will remain accurate due to, among other things, the unpredictability of the COVID-19 global pandemic and its effect on the Company and its customers and suppliers.
 Consequently, the duration of the pandemic and our estimates on the severity of the impact on our future earnings and cash flows could change and have a material impact on our results of operations and financial condition.
 In the event of a sustained market deterioration, and declines in net sales, we may need additional liquidity, which would require us to evaluate available alternatives and take appropriate actions.
 We cannot provide any assurance that we will be able to obtain any additional sources of financing or liquidity on acceptable terms, or at all.